There are other choices for a patient’s health care

 By David Podos

 Patients today have many choices when seeking help from a health care professional.
-There are primary care physicians, any number of physician specialists, nurse practitioners, physician assistants and therapists, to name a few.
+There are primary care physicians, sports medicine doctors, physician specialists, nurse practitioners, physician assistants and therapists, to name a few.

 Most, if not all, have been schooled in traditional western medicine.
 That’s what they use to diagnosis and treat their patients.